ScionResearch/genomesizeR/paper/paper.md

 The pseudocode describing the algorithm for the estimate and confidence interval computation is available in the package vignettes.

 For queries relating to well-characterised species where many genetic studies have been performed, such as model organisms, this might lead to more precise predictions than the two other methods.
-This method can also perform better than the others if your queries consist of lists of taxa (for example, an output of *blastn* where several matches can be obtained for each query).
+This method can also perform better than the others if queries consist of lists of taxa (for example, an output of *blastn* where several matches can be obtained for each query).
 Otherwise, we suggest using one of the other methods, as the confidence intervals calculated are less reliable for the weighted mean method.

 # Implementation